Unlocking PA2023 Potential: How Process Excellence Fuels the Competitive Flexible Procedure

 Procurement in many Public Sector organisations, is often seen as a barrier – the slow, risk-averse, ‘Computer Says No’ department weighed down by ‘red tape’ to protect the public purse.
-For years, public sector procurement has been associated with inefficiency, inflexibility and poor value for money due to outdated and cumbersome processes.

 The Procurement Act 2023 (PA23) aims to help shift this perception by introducing the Competitive Flexible Procedure (CFP).
 This approach gives contracting authorities freedom to design a procurement process tailored to the specific needs and outcomes of their requirement (assuming the Act’s fundamental Principles are still adhered to).